AkhilBajpai/MCP-Connectivity/GraphQL sparse queries/README.md

-# Day 4 — GraphQL Integration for Sparse Data Retrieval
+# GraphQL Integration for Sparse Data Retrieval

 An MCP server that constructs minimal GraphQL queries from a schema registry, fetching only the fields the agent needs to conserve context-window tokens.